 The goal must be to find an insurance company that has the most favorable view of acromegaly.

-At Simple Life Insure, we specialize in working with people who have health conditions.
+At Simple Life Insure, we specialize in working with people who have higher risk.
 We work with many different life insurance companies.
 We’re able to work with the companies that are the best fit for people with serious conditions, including acromegaly.
-And we can narrow it down to a short list of providers, then do pre-applications to determine who is most receptive.
+And we can narrow it down to a shortlist of providers, then do pre-applications to determine who is most receptive.
 That will give the best indication of both an approval and a low premium.